dangerouscatparty/2d/witch-cat/patch/README.md

 Misc.
 ---

-* Since the raster is directional, the egdges of the square might cut better in one direction than the other.
+* Since the raster is directional, the edges of the square might cut better in one direction than the other.
 For example, they might cut cleanly horizontally but not vertically.
 This is why the choice of 10 pixels came in as the previous iteration only had 5 pixels and turned out to not cut cleanly.